 How long do people wait for a heart transplant at UW Health?

 Wait times depend on the severity of condition and the time it takes to find a heart donor of similar size and weight with a compatible blood type.
-For heart transplants performed between June 1, 2018, and May 31, 2019, our median wait time for heart transplant was 88 days, significantly lower than the one-year national median wait time for heart transplant.
+For heart transplants performed between December 1, 2018, and November 31, 2019, our median wait time for heart transplant was 28 days, significantly lower than the one-year national median wait time.

 Can I double list for heart transplant at UW Health if I'm already waitlisted at another program?